 Nationally, pre-K expenditures per child declined from \$5,020 in 2002 to \$3,841 in 2012.
-However, Indiana is one of 11 states in the nation that does not currently have a state pre-K program.
-In order to assess the adequacy of current investments in pre-K programs, actual expenditures should be compared with the ideal expenditures needed to meet quality standards for pre-K programs (see Figure 19b).
+Figure 19a indicates that per student expenditures in Kansas declined between 2001 and 2011, and current levels are below the national average.
+In order to assess the adequacy of current investments in pre-K programs, actual expenditures can be compared with the ideal expenditures needed to meet quality standards for pre-K programs.
+Figure 19b indicates that Kansas' current expenditures constitute 54 percent of ideal half-day expenditures.